 The Pre-industrial Vivace is a fast-paced piece in C Major, showing various metrics of the behaviour of the Global Ocean in the pre-industrial control run.
-The pre-industrial control run is a long term simulation of the Earth's climate without the impact of the industrial revolution or any of the subsequent human impact on climate.
-At the time that the piece was created, there were approximately 1400 simulated years.
-We use the control run as starting points for historical simulations, but also to compare the difference between human-influenced and simulations of the ocean without any anthropogenic impact.
+The pre-industrial control run is a long term (approximately 1400 years) simulation of the Earth's climate without the impact of the industrial revolution or any of the subsequent human impact on climate.
+Effectively, it is a simulation of a pristine natural environment with no human influence.
+We use the control run as starting points for historical simulations, but also to compare the difference between human-influenced and simulations of the ocean without any anthropocentric impact.

-The final frame of the Pre-industrial Vivace video is shown in the top right pane of figure 4.
+The final frame of the Pre-industrial Vivace video is shown in the top right pane of figure 3.
 The top pane of this video shows the global marine primary production in purple.
 The primary production is a measure of how much marine phytoplankton is growing.
 Similarly, the second pane shows the global marine surface chlorophyll concentration in green; this line rises and falls alongside the primary production in most cases.
 The third and fourth panes show the global mean sea surface temperature and salinity in red and orange.
 The fifth pane shows the global total ice extent.
 These five fields are an overview of the behaviour of the pristine natural ocean of our Earth System model.
-There is no significant drift and there is no long term trend in any of these fields.
+There is no significant drift and there's no long term trend in any of these fields.
 However, there is significant natural variability operating at decadal and millennial scales.

-290 As with the Earth System Allegro, Pre-industrial Vivace uses the familiar C major scale but adds a slight variation to the chord progression.
-The first half of the progression is C major, G major, A minor and F major, but it follows with a common variant of this progression: C major, D minor, E minor and F major.
-Through using the lively vivace tempo and a familiar chord progression in a major key, this piece aims to use musification to link the pre-industrial control simulation with a sense of happiness and ease.
-The lively, fast, jovial tone of the piece should match the pre-industrial environment which is free running and uninhibited by anthropogenic pollution.
-295
+The chord progression may sound familiar as it is a very common 4 chord song: C major, G major, A minor, F major.
+Through using the lively vivace tempo, and chords formed from notes of the C major scale, this piece aims to create an emotional connection between the model output and the sonification of the data.
+The lively, fast, jovial tone of the piece should match the pre-industrial simulation which is free running and uninhibited by anthropogenic pollution.